 Keywords are the underpinning of SEO.
 If no one knows about your brand or what you are offering, you will not get traffic from Google — regardless of how hard you try.

-Before we look at the step-by-step instructions for keyword research, let’s look at what keyword research is and how it helps optimize a website.
+Before we look at the step-by-step instructions, let’s look at what keyword research is and how it helps optimize a website.

 What Is Keyword Research All About?